-In 2015, the District commenced the design of its fourth large-scale tunnel, the Westerly Storage Tunnel, and associated pump station.
+In 2017, the District commenced the construction of the Doan Valley Storage Tunnel, the third of seven large-scale tunnels to be constructed under the Consent Decree.
+The fourth large-scale tunnel, the Westerly Storage Tunnel and associated pump station, is scheduled for construction commencement in late 2017.
 This tunnel system when complete will have the capacity to store 36 million gallons of combined sewage for treatment at the District's Westerly Wastewater Treatment Plan controlling approximately 300 million gallons of CSO in a typical year.
-The fifth large-scale tunnel, the Doan Valley Tunnel, is also under design and is scheduled for construction commencement in early 2017.
-Additionally, the District advanced the construction of its third large-scale tunnel, the Dugway Storage Tunnel and completed construction on its second large-scale tunnel, the Euclid Creek Tunnel.
-These tunnels will have the capacity to store 117 million gallons of combined sewage for treatment at the District's Easterly Wastewater Treatment Plant controlling approximately 1 billion gallons of CSO in a typical year.
-Ultimately, the District will construct seven tunnels, which range from two to five miles in length, up to 300 feet underground and up to 24 feet in diameter.
-The tunnels are similar to the Mill Creek Tunnel, a structure that has the capacity to store 75 million gallons of combined sewage until it can be treated at the District's Southerly Wastewater Treatment Plant.
+Additionally, the District continued to advance the construction of its second large-scale tunnel, the Dugway Storage Tunnel.
+This tunnel along with previously completed Euclid Creek tunnel will have the capacity to store 117 million gallons of combined sewage for treatment at the District's Easterly Wastewater Treatment Plant controlling approximately 1 billion gallons of CSO in a typical year.
+Ultimately, the District will construct seven tunnels under its Consent Decree, which range from two to five miles in length, up to 300 feet underground and up to 24 feet in diameter.
+The tunnels are similar to the previously constructed Mill Creek Tunnel, a structure that has the capacity to store 75 million gallons of combined sewage until it can be treated at the District's Southerly Wastewater Treatment Plant.

-Some of the other major CSO projects outside of the storage tunnels include the expansion of the Easterly WWTP secondary treatment capacity which will provide full treatment to an additional 700 million gallons of wet weather flow in a typical year upon completion in late 2016 and a chemically enhanced high rate treatment (CEHRT) facility for treatment and disinfection of CSO 001 the largest of the District's CSOs.
-At the Southerly WWTP, the District will expand wet weather treatment capacity and add CEHRT and disinfection for treatment of additional wet weather flows.
-The District will also upgrade the existing Westerly CSO Treatment Facility (CSOTF) with CEHRT and disinfection for further treatment of CSO 002, the third largest of the District's CSOs.
+Some of the other major CSO projects the District is advancing under its Consent Decree outside of the storage tunnels include the expansion of the Easterly WWTP secondary treatment capacity which will provide full treatment to an additional 700 million gallons of wet weather flow in a typical year when the improvements become fully operational in 2017.
+Additionally, design of a chemically enhanced high rate treatment (CEHRT) facility for treatment and disinfection of flows that exceed the capacity of the Easterly WWTP will be completed in 2017 and the District has commenced design of upgrades to the existing Westerly CSO Treatment Facility (CSOTF) with CEHRT and disinfection for further treatment of CSO 002, the third largest of the District's CSOs.

-The District has incorporated opportunities to construct green infrastructure in place of traditional gray infrastructure where determined cost-effective in its plan, which also includes a commitment to a minimum of \$42 million in green infrastructure projects to reduce a minimum of 44 million gallons of wet weather CSO flows beyond those captured by the tunnel systems.
-Many of these projects, which are required to be constructed by 2019, are under design with several currently under construction.
+The District plan also includes a commitment to a minimum of \$42 million in green infrastructure projects to reduce a minimum of 44 million gallons of wet weather CSO flows beyond those captured by the tunnel systems.
+In total, nine (9) green infrastructure projects will be constructed.
+Many of the projects, which are required to be constructed by 2019, are fully operational or under construction.
+The last three (3) projects will commence construction in 2017.